hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 pinned - 0/1
 focus - 0/1
-workspace - id or name: and name onworkspace (how many windows are on the workspace) - int
+workspace - id or name: and name onworkspace - id, name: and name, or workspace selector (see Workspace Rules)
 ```

 Keep in mind that you _have_ to declare at least one field, but not all.